jonsavage/VaultGUI/README.md

 Feel free to contribute or submit issues as needed.

-General Plan:
+## General Plan:
 1. Continue to proof of concept wrap each node-vault method.
 2. Organize UI in some sort of intuitive fashion.
 3. Set up a directory like tree UI for displaying/managing secrets.

+## Features Completed
+1. Server Connection
+2. Authentication Methods
+ * Root Token
+ * userpass (username and password)
+ * GitHub (token)
+3. Seal/Unseal